cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-15.0.2-(blobless).md

 ---
 lang: en_US
-title: Updating to 15.0 (Blobless)
+title: Updating to 15.0.2 (Blobless)
-description: Guide on updating to 15.0 without any blobs.
+description: Guide on updating to 15.0.2 without any blobs.
-permalink: /updating-to-15-0-(blobless)
+permalink: /updating-to-15-0-2-(blobless)
 redirect_from:
+  - /updating-to-15-0-(blobless)

 ---

 ## Required Reading

-While iOS firmware version 15.0 is unsigned, it's still possible to update to it from a lower firmware version and wait for a jailbreak.
-However, this method will **expire on December 30th, 2021**.
+While iOS firmware version 15.0.2 is unsigned, it's still possible to update to it from a lower firmware version and wait for a jailbreak.
+However, this method will **expire on January 23rd, 2022**.

 ::: tip